 In providing your dental care and treatment, we will ask for information about you and your health.
-Occasionally, we may receive information from other providers who have been involved in providing your care.
-This privacy notice describes the type of personal information we hold, why we hold it and what we do with it.
+We may also receive information from other persons and organisations who have been involved in providing your care.
+Matford Dental Clinic complies with the 1998 Data Protection Act and the General Data Protection Regulation (EU 2016/679) and this Notice describes our procedures for ensuring that personal information about patients is processed fairly and lawfully.
+It sets out the type of personal information we hold, why we hold it and what we do with it.

 - Your doctor

 - A hospital, community dental service or other health professionals caring for you